 Kdrive launches an application that combines Drive-to-earn and GameFi to optimize income for everyone

-HO CHI MINH CITY, Vietnam, Oct.
-5, 2022 /PRNewswire/ -- Reinvigorating and repurposing the tedious daily travels, KDrive intends to become the bright and brilliant successor of mobility apps – featuring web3 drive-to-earn concept with GameFi/SocialFi elements.
+WELLINGTON, New Zealand, Oct.
+7, 2022 /PRNewswire/ -- Reinvigorating and repurposing the tedious daily travels, KDrive intends to become the bright and brilliant successor of mobility apps – featuring web3 drive-to-earn concept with GameFi/SocialFi elements.

 In this mostly automatable and virtual day and age, the demand and desire for daily physical travel are experiencing a significant decline.
 "Tedious", "redundant" and sometimes "pointless" can probably encapsulate the feelings of many modern fellows – "Why go out when you can just stay put?".
 In response to this, KDrive introduces a novel activity motivator aiming to challenge that way of thinking and to show users what it means to "make the most" of a seemingly trivial routine of most people's day.